mcharchat/laravel-vue-mongodb-task-manager/README.md

 - **User Authorization**: Public tasks can be seen/edited by everyone, private tasks can be seen/edited only by the team, the owner or the assignee.
 - **Real-time Updates and Comunication**: Experience real-time updates and comments using web sockets (Pusher) to ensure everyone stays up to date with the latest changes.
 Users will get a toast when someone commented on a task that they belong to it.
 - **Searching and Sorting**: Quickly find tasks using advanced searching and sorting options.
+- **Reminders**: Set reminders for tasks assignees.
+Tasks reminders will be sent to the assignee's email everyday at 9AM.
 - **Dashboard**: A complete and interactive dashboard to keep up with your tasks.
 - **Responsive Design**: Access and manage your tasks from any device, whether it's a desktop computer, tablet, or smartphone.